 Bachelor of Arts in Mathematics: Concentration in Teaching

 Undergraduate degree programs in mathematics presuppose a background equivalent to two years of high school algebra, one year of plane geometry, and at least one semester of trigonometry.
-Students in doubt as to their satisfaction of these prerequisites should consult the mathematics department.
-MATH 60, MATH 70, and MATH 199 may be used to remedy deficiencies.
 Because of the sequential nature of mathematics courses, all students must consult with a departmental advisor at regular intervals during their degree programs.
 MATH 500 through MATH 599 may not be counted as electives toward the mathematics major or minor.
 CR/NC grades are not acceptable in courses to be counted for a mathematics major or minor program.

 The Bachelor of Arts in Mathematics can be earned by completing any one of three concentrations:

 - Concentration in Mathematics for Advanced Study (48 units): prepares students for graduate study of mathematics.

 - Concentration in Mathematics for Liberal Arts (42 units): intended for students planning non-technical careers.

 - Concentration in Mathematics for Teaching (45 units): matches the state-approved subject matter program for the single-subject credential in mathematics.